The Jimmy Reid Foundation was established in 2011 by the Scottish Left Review, the political magazine which was Jimmy’s last major political project.

-Ruth Dukes is Professor of Labour Law, University of Glasgow and active within the Institute of Employment Rights.
+Professor Ruth Dukes is Professor of Labour Law, University of Glasgow and is active in the Institute of Employment Rights.

-Eurig Scandrett is a Lecturer in Sociology and Queen Margaret University and was head of community action at Friends of the Earth Scotland.
+Dr Eurig Scandrett is a Lecturer in Sociology at Queen Margaret University and was head of community action at Friends of the Earth Scotland.

 Bob Thomson is a retired senior union official and former member of the General Council of the STUC as well as an ex-Chairman and Treasurer of the Scottish Labour Party.

 Dave Watson is the Director of the Reid Foundation.